Table of Contents

 Definition of Ewing´s Sarcoma

-Ewing sarcoma is the second most commonly diagnosed malignant bone cancer among children, after osteosarcoma.
-The tumor is characterized by small, round, blue cells as well as by the translocation between tumor specific chromosomes, which fuses the EWS gene and another gene.
+Ewing sarcoma is the second most commonly diagnosed malignant bone cancer among children and adolescents, after osteosarcoma.
+Represents 6% of all of childhood cancer (Uptodate 2018).
+The tumor is characterized by small, round, blue cells as well as by the translocation between tumor specific chromosomes, which fuses the EWS (Ewing’s Sarcoma) gene and another gene.

 Epidemiology of Ewing´s Sarcoma